 1. Drain Sediments From Your Water Tank

-If it’s accumulated sediments that are the cause of rusty water, you can let the water run for a few minutes.
+If accumulated sediments cause rusty water, you can let the water run for a few minutes.
 After allowing it to flow for a minute or two, the water may clear up.
 If it does not, you may move on to the next step.

 2. Check Your Plumbing

-If the first step doesn’t work, you face issues with your plumbing.
-You can ascertain this by checking which taps the rusty water comes out of.
-If it’s limited to a single faucet, you may check the pipes connected to it for damage.
-And contact plumbing services to replace the specific line.
+If the first step doesn’t work, you may have plumbing issues.
+You can do this by checking which taps the rusty water comes from.
+If the connected pipes are limited to a single faucet, you may check for damage.
+Then, contact plumbing services to replace the specific line.

-If your cold water is fine, but brown water flows out of hot water taps exclusively, you may face an issue with your water heater.
-Water heaters build up sediments over time which can flow out of your fixtures after a while.
+If your cold water is fine, but brown water flows exclusively out of hot water taps, you may have an issue with your water heater.
+Water heaters build up sediments over time, which can flow out of your fixtures after a while.
 You can try replacing the tubes connecting the water heater to your plumbing system.
 If the water is still rusty, consider replacing the water heater tank.

 3. Ask Around The Neighbourhood